Tanayot007/Interactive_Lyapunov_2D/README.md

 pip install numpy sympy matplotlib
-4. Run the Python script using a terminal or command prompt: python3 interactive_lyapunov_2D.py user will input 1. the dynamics: x1dot and x2dot in term of the polynomial functions and 2. input the candidate exponantial Lyapunov function
+4. Run the Python script using a terminal or command prompt: python3 interactive_lyapunov_2D.py user will input 1. the dynamics: x1dot and x2dot in term of the polynomial functions and 2. input the candidate polynomial Lyapunov function (2D system)

 ---